 6. We believe you

 It’s in human nature to judge those around us, but nurses have to train themselves out of it.
 Nurses might not give their patients the painkillers they need.
-Nurses know that pain is subjective, so, please, patients have to be honest with them when they ask you how you are, or for information about life.
-It may not seem relevant, but nurses don’t ask questions to be nosy, and not telling them things could impact their ability to help patients get better.
+They know that pain is subjective, so, please, patients have to be honest with them when they ask you how you are, or for information about life.
+It may not seem relevant, but they don’t ask questions to be nosy, and not telling them things could impact their ability to help patients get better.

 7. We don’t want to hurt you or make you uncomfortable

 Nurses know taking blood for a test is painful, that blood pressure cuffs are uncomfortably tight, and that patients don’t want to wake up every four hours so nurses can test their vital signs.
-Nurses know how to protect their patients and practice, and patients must understand that if nurses didn’t have to, they wouldn’t!
+They know how to protect their patients and practice, and patients must understand that if nurses didn’t have to, they wouldn’t!

 8. Always ask the most obvious question